RaiaN/RuntimeImageLoader/README.md

   </p>
 </p>

-You want to receive latest binary releases via Epic Games Launcher then considering buying this plugin: https://www.unrealengine.com/marketplace/en-US/product/runtime-image-loader
+You want to receive updates via Epic Games Launcher then considering buying this plugin: https://www.unrealengine.com/marketplace/en-US/product/runtime-image-loader

 Developer's UPDATE: **The active development of this free plugin is completed!
 It provides an intuitive Blueprint interface to load images without facing issues that exist in vanilla Unreal Engine.
 That was my main intention and I'm _not planning_ to support more advanced workflows, for example, image cache, mip generation, rare image formats and OS besides Windows and Android (currently experimental).
 However, I always welcome pull requests adding new features.**